Samsung unwraps latest Galaxy rival to iPhone

 | LONDON/HELSINKI

-LONDON/HELSINKI Samsung Electronics (005930.KS) unveiled a new top-of-the-range Galaxy smartphone in London on Thursday, updating the most direct rival to Apple's (AAPL.O) iPhone with a larger touch screen and more powerful processor.
+LONDON/HELSINKI Samsung Electronics unveiled a new top-of-the-range Galaxy smartphone in London on Thursday, updating the most direct rival to Apple's iPhone with a larger touch screen and more powerful processor.

 The South Korean technology group, which overtook Finnish company Nokia NOK1V.HE as the world's biggest cellphone maker earlier this year, said the new Galaxy SIII model would go on sale in some markets in late May and around the world from June.